OctopusDeploy/blog/blog/2020-08/octopus-release-2020-2/index.md

 * [Runbooks++](blog/2020-08/octopus-release-2020-3/index.md#runbooks) is a batch of customer-driven improvements including Octopus CLI support, environment scoping, guided failure mode per runbook and the addition of Runbook retention policies.
 * [Jenkins Pipelines](blog/2020-08/octopus-release-2020-3/index.md#jenkins-pipelines) support enables you to integrate with Octopus from your `Jenkinsfile`.
 * [Streamlined process editor](blog/2020-08/octopus-release-2020-3/index.md#streamlined-process-editor) enables you to make edit your automated process and jump between steps without saving them in a single update.
-* [Octopus Linux Docker image](blog/2020-08/octopus-release-2020-3/index.md#octopus-linux-image) is now available in early access which enables teams to run Octopus in a Linux Docker container.
+* [Octopus Linux Docker image (Early access)](blog/2020-08/octopus-release-2020-3/index.md#octopus-linux-image) is now available in early access which enables teams to run Octopus in a Linux Docker container.
 * [Shields.io badge](blog/2020-08/octopus-release-2020-3/index.md#shieldsio) support enables you to share the status of your Octopus projects on your deployed websites.

 This release is the [third of six in 2020](/blog/2020-03/releases-and-lts/index.md), and it includes six months of long term support.
 The following table shows our current releases with long term support.